oioki/xmas-ctf-2021/19/README.md

 ## Solution

 This time, we have a .NET DLL file (dynamic library), and again, we can use [dnSpy](https://github.com/dnSpy/dnSpy/releases) to decompile it.
-I saved the source code for `Main()` and `Func2()` functions to [source.cs].
+I saved the source code for `Main()` and `Func2()` functions to [source.cs](./source.cs).
 Also I have converted it to class because I did not know how to invoke functions from the DLL.

 If you inspect the source code briefly, you will notice two sequences of bytes - one in `Main()`, another in `Func2()`.
 They are combined somehow in the second function, together with some randomness, XOR (`ExclusiveOr`), and IL-representation of the Func2 function itself (note `GetILAsByteArray`).
 But it's hard to follow manually what's going on, so we need to debug it somehow.